*Updated November 24th, 2025

-If you’ve ever admired a charming old barn or a classic Colonial home, you’ve probably seen a gambrel roof in action—even if you didn’t know the name.
+If you’ve ever admired a charming old barn or a classic Dutch Colonial home, you’ve probably seen a gambrel roof in action—even if you didn’t know the name.
 This roof style is easy to spot thanks to its double-sloped design on each side, kind of like a barn roof with a bit of extra flair.
 It’s been around for centuries, but it’s still a favorite today for everything from cozy farmhouses to modern builds.

 Classic Colonial Gambrel Roof Designs